Momin M. Malik

 Info

-I am currently Senior Data Science Analyst - AI Ethics at the Mayo Clinic’s Center for Digital Health.
-Previously, I was Director of Data Science at Avant-garde Health, a healthcare data startup born out of Harvard Business School’s value-based healthcare research.
+I am faculty at the Mayo Clinic where I research machine learning methodology and ethics, applied to pediatric care.
+Previously, I was Senior Data Science Analyst - AI Ethics at Mayo Clinic’s Center for Digital Health, where I worked on translating AI to practice.
+Before that, I was Director of Data Science at Avant-garde Health, a healthcare data startup born out of Harvard Business School’s value-based healthcare research.

-I am also a fellow and senior investigator at the Institute in Critical Quantitative, Computational, & Mixed Methodologies, and an instructor at the University of Pennsylvania’s School of Social Policy and Practice.
+I am also a fellow at and co-director of the Institute in Critical Quantitative, Computational, & Mixed Methodologies at Johns Hopkins University, and an instructor at the University of Pennsylvania’s School of Social Policy and Practice.

 Published work